lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 ![Specular lightning](specular_lightining.png)

 Once the mechanism that’s behind sepecular reflection has been explained we are ready to calculate that component.
 First we need a vector that points from the light source to the vertex point.
-When we were calculating the difusse component we calculated just the opposite, a vector that points to the light source. $$toLightDirection$$, so let’s  calculate it as $$fromLightDirection =–toLightDirection$$.
+When we were calculating the difusse component we calculated just the opposite, a vector that points to the light source. $$toLightDirection$$, so let’s  calculate it as fromLightDirection =–toLightDirection.

 Then we need to calculate the reflected light that results from the impact of the $$fromLightDirection$$ into the surface by taking into consideration its normal.
 There’s a GLSL function that does that named reflect.
 So, $$reflectedLight = reflect(fromLightSource, normal)$$.